MOMOKO606/SwaveSplit-2.0/README.md

 **Patents**

 - **Bian L.** A method for detecting the crustal stress state and its system and related components.
-Patent Application CN110095814A, 2019-08-06. 析、输出结论报告全部在一个系统内完成。
+Patent Application CN110095814A, 2019-08-06.